 Child Care Fees

-A suggested fee schedule for child care fees effective October 1, 2017.
-Rates are evaluated annually by the providers.
+The following is the fee schedule for child care fees effective October 1, 2023.

 Child care fees are due the first of each month, payable in advance of care.